Tim-Marder/Python-Web-Server/README.md

 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS

-[Add any notes you have here and/or any parts of the project you were not able to complete]: #
+[Add any notes you have here and/or any parts of the project you were not able to complete]: # As far as we can tell, the web servers themselves work as intended.
+Sometimes, the multi-threaded server has trouble loading a PDF file upon request, but it's an entirely different problem that we haven't ever come across and doesn't actually reflect the effectiveness of our web servers.

 ### REFERENCES